uwuser/MCsim/README.md

         Enable -DMULTI_RANK_BANK_PRIVATIZATION

 # Core Configuration

 MCsim supports criticality for cores and also is able to simulate in-order and out-of-order execution.
 The core(requestor) criticality and execution modes also require manual assignment in the main.cpp and memorycontroller class, as well as request size.
-For each requestor, there are three parameters
+For each requestor, there are three parameters.

 ```
 bool inOrder = true;        // If the requestor is executing memory request in order
 bool isHRT = true;          // If the requestor is more critical than the others